-The accompanying unaudited condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements.
+The accompanying unaudited condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements, included in the Company's June 15, 2011 registration statement on form S-1.
 In the opinion of management, the financial statements reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the financial position and results of operations of the Company.
-These consolidated financial statements and notes thereto are unaudited and should be read in conjunction with the InspireMD Ltd.'s audited financial statements for the year ended December 31, 2010.
-The balance sheet for December 31, 2010 was derived from the Company's audited financial statements for the year ended December 31, 2010.
-The results of operations for the three months ended March 31, 2011 are not necessarily indicative of results that could be expected for the entire fiscal year.
+These consolidated financial statements and notes thereto are unaudited and should be read in conjunction with the InspireMD Ltd's audited financial statements for the year ended December 31, 2010.
+The balance sheet for December 31, 2010 was derived from InspireMD Ltd's audited financial statements for the year ended December 31, 2010.
+The results of operations for the six months ended June 30, 2011 are not necessarily indicative of results that could be expected for the entire fiscal year.